-The difference (other than lay-out/format) between the level of care (LOC) determination tools utilized for determining eligibility for nursing facility admission and waiver services is additional information is obtained to assist in service plan development.
-Both the current and transformed LOC tools for nursing facility admission and waiver services use the same scoring methodology described for each tool in Appendix B-6-d.
-The categories and scoring methodologies are established in the state nursing facility regulation.
-Since the nursing facility and waiver tools each utilize the same categories and scoring methodology for the current LOC and also use the same categories and scoring methodology for the transformed LOC and are based on the same state regulations, the outcomes from the waiver LOC instruments are reliable, valid, and fully comparable to the nursing facility LOC instruments.
+The difference (other than lay-out/format) between the level of care determination tools utilized for determining eligibility for nursing facility admission and waiver services is additional information is obtained to assist in service plan development.
+Both tools use the same scoring methodology described in Appendix B-6-d.

+The twelve categories and scoring methodology are established in the Code of State Regulation.
+As both tools utilize the same categories and scoring methodology based on the same state regulation, the outcomes from the DSDS level of care instruments are reliable, valid, and fully comparable to the nursing facility level of care instrument.